Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Simulation

 For the results, we begin with the loss \eqref{eq:loss} as shown in Fig.~\ref{fig:loss_vs_epoch}.
 As the number of epochs increase we observe a decrease in the loss and increase in the accuracy which shows that the deep learner is indeed ``learning'' from $\mathbf{D}$.
 This demonstrates that proactive beam handoff using deep learning is possible.

-In Fig.~\ref{fig:msg1_dist_cent_lb_accv2}, we show the average accuracy of the both distributed and centralized approaches over several lookback values.
+In Fig.~\ref{fig:msg1_dist_cent_lb_accv2}, we show the average accuracy of all legacy, distributed, and centralized approaches over several lookback values.
 The performance of the distributed approach to proactive handoff is superior to the centralized one.
-We discuss why this is the case in the next subsection.
+With $\ell = 0$, the distributed case with no coordinates is equivalent to the legacy approach outlined in Section~\ref{subsection:legacy}.
+We discuss why the performance of the distributed approach is superior to the centralized one in the next subsection.

 Fig.~\ref{fig:msg2_distPos_dist_acc} shows the zero-one score with parameter $\varepsilon = 0.03$.
 Here, the baseline is the performance of the distributed approach without UE coordinates.
 We observe that the distributed approach using the UE coordinates does not always outperform baseline.
 Particularly, we observe that the deep learner does not perform well with short lookback sequences, which is expected as LSTM generally penalizes shorter sequences.
 However, when the number of lookbacks is between $2$ and $7$, then the distributed approach with UE coordinates outperforms the baseline.
 We also notice that for larger $\ell$, knowledge of UE coordinates does not bring any additional insight to the deep learner.
 Further details are discussed in the next subsection.